Fight the Frump: Denim Mistakes You May Be Making & How to Fix Them

 #5.
 Tucking jeans that are too wide into your boots.

-Ankle-length skinny jeans are also a good way to go because they don’t require you to roll up the hems to fit inside your boots.
+Cropped or ankle-length skinny jeans are ideal for this because they don’t require you to roll up the hems to fit inside your boots.
 If you must roll your jeans to fit into boots, create one large cuff, and then pull your socks on over top to hold your pants in place and keep them from looking bulky in your boots.

 And while we’re at it, let’s discuss some denim care tips.
 After all, if you invest in good quality denim, you want them to stay looking good for as long as possible.